DanielGeek/Rust_projects/32-AI-Multi-Agent/README.md

 ### Todo

 - Tool usage with Ollama (pass in tool list.
-Examples on Insomnia)
+Examples on Postman)
 - Which model to use?
   - llama 3.18b
     - chat